DL ENGINE FAQ

 Warranty is void if the engine is disassembled without authorisation from DL Engines and Hobby

-Warranty claims must be accompanied by a copy of your original invoice, and warranty card with Matching Serial number.
+Warranty claims must be accompanied by a copy of your original invoice or proof of purchase, and warranty card with Matching Serial numbers.

 Warranty is return to base, and the cost of shipping and insurance back to DL Engines is to be paid for by the purchaser.
 Insurance on shipping is highly recommended.
 We cannot be held responsible for items lost in transit sent to DL Engines and Hobby Australia.